Sujeet-s/Food_Recommendor_System/README.md

 Task List : EDA

-Task 1: Read the data
+Task 1: Read the data.

 Task 2: Extract individual features from the nutrition column.